StableUnit/MonteCarloSimulation/README.md

 price greater than a dollar and redeem them through the contract at a price lower than a dollar.

-In effect, the contract acts as market maker, which can adjust it's risk by adjusting the spread between the lowest bid and highest ask.
+In effect, the contract acts as a market maker, which can adjust it's risk by adjusting the spread between the lowest bid and highest ask.
 As prices rise and fall on the exterior market the contract profits.
 During periods of high volatility, revenue from this bid/ask spread is deposited into contract's